 What is Japandi?

-You may not think that Japan and Scandinavia have much in common, but when it comes to home design, they are much more similar than you might think.
-The aesthetic of each is focused on simplicity, natural elements and comfort, so it is no wonder that we see more and more designers merging both styles and calling it "Japandi" (also known as Japanese and Scandinavian).
-Although it's a relatively new trend, expect to see Japandi appear on your Instagram feeds this year.
+You may not think Japan and Scandinavia have much in common, but when it comes to home design, they're a lot more similar than you think.
+The aesthetics of each focus on simplicity, natural elements and comfort, so it's no wonder we're seeing more and more designers merging the two styles and calling it "Japandi" (aka Japanese and Scandinavian).
+Although it's a relatively new trend, expect to see Japandi popping up on your Instagram feeds this year.

 What is Japandi design?

 According to Leni Calas of Ward 5 Design, "Japandi design is the combination of Scandinavian functionality and Japanese rustic minimalism to create a sense of art, nature and simplicity."
 This fusion creates the perfect combination of function and form, focusing on clean lines, bright spaces and light colors.